 Calling to Serve

-We draw on the rich history of Black educators who have shown us what teaching as social action can make possible for our children when we understand teaching as a context for the lived praxis of social justice work.
+We draw on the rich history of Black educators who have shown us what teaching as social action can make possible for our children when we understand teaching as a context for the lived practice of social justice work.
 It is our intention to ensure that Black educators will positively impact our children's academic, social-emotional, and whole child success.
 This, in turn, positively impacts communities and society.

 We are engaged in collectively building strong, interconnected systems that celebrate, support and create fertile ground for the success of Black educators.
 We recognize that this requires strong relationships at national, state, city, and community levels; this is not work that can be done in isolation from the communities we serve.
 We collectively support Black educators who make a difference in the lives of our children and communities.
 We are committed to celebrating the assets they bring to the classroom, and are working tirelessly to address barriers to teacher preparation and retention for those who are called to serve.
-The work is supported by $25 million in funding to prepare Black educators in Baltimore, Dallas, and Washington, DC.
+The work is supported by $25 million in funding to prepare Black educators in Baltimore, Dallas/Fort Worth, Philadelphia and Washington, DC.

 Fellows and residents at Urban Teachers are supported by a Community of Elders--experienced Black educators--who have both the lived experience in the Black diaspora, but also stand in defiance of anti-Blackness to affirm the assets of Black educators.
 Through a network of mentors who support fellows and residents in navigating systems of education that have largely marginalized Black children and educators, the Black Educators Initiative embraces the legacy of Black educators as change agents and advocates for justice in America.
 Additionally, we offer distinct professional development opportunities that focus on the needs of Black educators wellness and mental health as well tutoring to successfully navigate PRAXIS, or other certification exams.